Share Rights in Cyprus – Share Redemption

-The effect of the share redemption in Cyprus is that the shares, and by extension the rights to vote, receive dividend and capital will be eliminated, and in exchange the shareholder can receive cash or new ordinary shares.
+The effect of the share redemption in Cyprus is that the shares, and by extension the rights to vote, receive dividend and capital will be eliminated, and in exchange, the shareholder can receive cash or new ordinary shares.

 The tax effect for Cyprus domiciled individuals is the same however if the shareholder is based outside of Cyprus the tax treatment of the funds might change since local rules classify it as a return of capital.
-Furthermore because the redemption process allows for the specification of a premium this means that a larger value may be returned than the nominal value of the shares (e.g. € 1,00 per share).
+Furthermore, because the redemption process allows for the specification of a premium this means that a larger value may be returned than the nominal value of the shares (e.g. € 1,00 per share).

 What is the typical use of a share redemption in Cyprus?

 Redeemable Shares can be considered as quasi-capital in the Company.
 They are equity until the board decides they are not and in case the right of redemption is with the shareholder then they are a loan.
 They can rank pari passu with all other existing shares however at the same time the share rights might be limited to just receipt of dividend income at a fixed rate.
-Accordingly the usefulness of these instruments is invaluable so long as they are structured correct, in line with commercial reasoning and solid tax advise in order to comply with the ATAD provision.
+Accordingly, the usefulness of these instruments is invaluable so long as they are structured correctly, in line with commercial reasoning and solid tax advise in order to comply with the ATAD provision.